Advertisement

 It is about building the ability to act according to long-term goals instead of short-term emotions.

-Self-discipline is the ability to regulate your behavior, emotions, and impulses in alignment with long-term goals.
+Self-discipline is the ability to regulate your behavior, emotions, and impulses in alignment with

 It is not: